harrisonjwong/personal-website/README.md

 - [ ] (maybe) make the projects page look slightly better
 - [ ] Use images instead of text on skills page
 - [ ] Write blurbs for about page (copy from resume); figure out how to do multiline secondary

+Credits:

+I used this [tutorial](https://github.com/gitname/react-gh-pages) to set up hosting on GitHub Pages.
+I also used this [tutorial](https://blog.pshrmn.com/simple-react-router-v4-tutorial/) to setup multipage.